shayaantx/botdarr/README.md

 - [x] (discord/slack only) Thumbs up reaction will add search results
 - [x] User requests audited to local database\
 - [x] Blacklist content by paths from showing up in searches
+- [x] Get status of radarr, lidarr, sonarr, and any additional configured endpoints
 - [ ] Lookup torrents for movies and force download
 - [ ] Cancel/blacklist existing downloads
 - [ ] Episode/season search